 There’s a relationship between the sand castle the kids are building on the beach in the beginning of the film and the buildings literally being eaten away by the subconscious and falling into the sea.

-The relationship alluded to here is one of equivalence, which is why what happens to the sandcastles ultimately happens to the world of limbo itself: destruction by water/death.
-The allusion is thus a clear reference to the story of the wise and foolish builders from Matthew 7:24, the Christian parable that cautions against a faithless existence building on sand, and counsels its readers to instead live a life of faith:
+This relationship is the reason what happens to the sandcastles ultimately happens to the world of limbo itself: destruction by water/death.
+The allusion is to the story of the wise and foolish builders from Matthew 7:24, the Christian parable that cautions against a faithless existence building on sand, and counsels its readers to instead to build on rock (live a life grounded in faith):

 And every one that hearest these sayings of mine, and doeth them not, shall be likened unto a foolish man, which build his house upon the sand: And the rain descended, and the floods came, and the winds blew, and beat upon that house; and it fell: and great was the fall of it.